-As part of our leading the North West to Zero Carbon plan we have increased engagement with our employees around their opportunities for supporting the transition to Net Zero and are proud to have been the first DNO to be awarded the Silver Carbon Literacy standard.
+As part of our leading the North West to Zero Carbon plan we have increased engagement with our employees with regards to their opportunities for supporting the transition to Net Zero and are proud to have been the first DNO to be awarded the Silver Carbon Literacy standard.
+We are working towards Gold accreditation and will achieve this during RIIO-ED2 (2023 - 2028).

-We also meet regularly with our regional partners in relation to visual amenity in designated areas.
+We meet regularly with our regional partners in relation to visual amenity in designated areas.
 Through this process our stakeholders play a key role in shaping our environmental strategy and investment priorities.
 This is covered further in section 2.1.

-Over the last year, stakeholders and colleagues have also been involved in developing our 'Transforming our Communities' responsibility framework.
-This framework, launched in January 2019, part of our Corporate Social Responsibility (CSR) Strategy.
+Over the last year, stakeholders and colleagues have been involved in developing our 'Transforming our Communities' responsibility framework.
+This framework, launched in January 2019, forms part of our Corporate Social Responsibility (CSR) Strategy.
 The framework articulates our ambition to be a responsible business and creates a framework which captures our environmental, social and community ambitions.
-We are increasingly also working with our supply chain to raise awareness of our framework.
-We report our progress annually.
-It can be found at the following link:
+We continue to work with our supply chain to raise awareness of our framework and we report our progress annually as follows: